Nothing like the enduring charm & warmth of an old wood-fired stove in the kitchen.

-A peek here & you see our old Metters stove, the iconic Australian cooker & heater first manufactured by the Metters company in Australia in the 1890s & right up until sometime in the 1970s I believe.
+A peek here & you see our old Metters stove, the iconic Australian cast iron cooker & heater first manufactured by the Metters company in Australia in the 1890s & right up until sometime in the 1970s I believe.
 You can see this model is not freestanding & has to be set in brickwork to function.
 More on the Metters cook stoves later.

 This cook stove is the work horse here in the colder months.
 These days we don’t use it as much as we would like, or should, because we are not here all the time.
 Yes, even at our age & dotage there’s a busy criminal law practice to run as well as Fat Lawyer Farm.